 - You should always consult your doctor before starting any diet plan.

-One month of Keto combined with moderate exercise changed my life in ways that no trainer, diet, or doctor could previously.
+One month of Keto combined with moderate exercise changed my life in ways that no trainer, diet, or doctor could have previously.

 I don’t know if Keto is the right diet for you.
 But, you deserve to feel this good.